Audi RS6 Sedan Rendering Imagines The BMW M5 Rival

 More than a year ago, we heard a juicy rumor from German magazine Auto Bild about Audi actually bringing back the sedan body style for the next-generation RS6.
 Their logic was that it would sell well in markets like the United States and China, but with Audi introducing the RS6 Avant in North America, it’s hard to believe a sedan is still on the agenda.

 It’s especially true when you consider Audi is expected to introduce a car that’s very similar to the RS6 Sedan in the months to come.
 One of the five remaining RS-badged models programmed to debut until the end of the year is likely the RS7 Sportback, which will essentially be a sleeker RS6 Sedan in a more practical hatchback shape.
+Then again, BMW has both an M5 and an M8 Gran Coupe while Mercedes has the E63 Sedan / Wagon and the AMG GT Four-Door Coupe, so why not?

-Nevertheless, variety is the spice of life and we’re positive some would like to see an RS6 Sedan at a nearby Audi dealer since it would definitely be cheaper than the RS7 Sportback.
+As the saying goes, variety is the spice of life and we’re positive some would like to see an RS6 Sedan at a nearby Audi dealer since it would definitely be cheaper than the RS7 Sportback.
 The adjacent rendering takes after the new 591-horsepower wagon from Audi Sport, and that means it has the very same headlights, front bumper, and massive grille you’ll soon see on the RS7 Sportback.

 As for the other RS models bound to debut in the months to come, our money is on the RS4 Avant facelift, RS Q3, RS Q3 Sportback, and the RS Q8.
 Spied just a few days without any disguise, the latter is probably earmarked for a launch in the U.S. of A.